AuDigitalHealth/polecat/README.md

 * Polecat currently only supports deployment at the server root.
 For example, https://browse.medserve.online would be ok, while https://medserve.online/browse would not be supported.

+## Browser support

+Polecat targets compatibility with the latest release version of the following
+browsers:

+* Google Chrome
+* Mozilla Firefox
+* Safari
+* Microsoft Edge

+In addition to this, we also target compatibility with Mozilla Firefox 45.0esr.